-Your website is such a shining light for us nonprofits… thank you for giving us some coverage and letting us show off our important work.”
+“Your website is such a shining light for us nonprofits, thank you for giving us some coverage and letting us show off our important work.”
 That testimonial from the “I Have A Dream” Foundation validates our passion for honoring the work of local charities.

 PortlandSocietyPage.com also fuels my other professional passion: writing.
 As a nationally published reporter, with a Master’s Degree in Journalism, I love to report positive news and information.
 Journalism has also connected me with another non-profit where I’ve had experience as a leader, the Northwest’s biggest writer’s organization: The Willamette Writers.
 Since 2011, PortlandSocietyPage.com, has published over 2,000 stories on the site for free.
 With PortlandSocietyPage.com, I’m very pleased to provide a news and information website – always free for nonprofits – which highlights exciting charity events!

-We’re pleased to introduce our current intern from Portland State University, Emily Cowley.
+We are pleased to introduce our intern from Portland State University, Emily Cowley.
 Here’s some information about Emily in her own words:

 We’re so grateful to be able to feature the work of these talented writers!
 Thank you for making a difference in our community by helping to tell the stories of our outstanding local nonprofits!

 Would you like to intern for SocietyPage.net?
 If journalism is your calling, Society Page is a good place to start.
 Contact us!